nonplayer/hammercrawl/hc_rules_smith.md

 First build the Base Pool:

-* **Difficulty Dice:** The Pool starts with one Red Die, but this number may be increased by "despair" rolls (see "Determine Outcome" below).
+* **Difficulty Dice:** The Pool starts with one or more Red Dice (based on player-decided difficulty), but this number may be increased by "despair" rolls (see "Determine Outcome" below).
 This number resets only after the party has left the dungeon and a significant amount of world time has passed.
 * **Escalating Risk and Reward Dice:** For each room they explore *beyond the first room*, add one Green Die and one Purple Die.
 This number resets when the camp or return to town.

 Now, add any additional dice based on a variety of situational factors: